mars-3dprints/silakka54/README.md

 # Silakka54

 Silakka54 is a RP2040 Zero based 54-key column staggered split keyboard.
 PCB uses hotswap sockets.
-Design is inpired from REVIUNG41 and Corne keyboards.
+Design is inspired from REVIUNG41 and Corne keyboards.

 PCB is designed for MX style key switches.
 Current top plate only supports MX style switches.
 5-pin switches are supported.
 I recommend using Vial firmware.